Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 ```sh
 sudo apt install docker-compose-plugin
 ```
+This is an optional add-on for Docker which can again improve how well your containers are organised and I am covering it in the next section.

 ## Minecraft Server Docker Container Setup

-Now that we have docker up and running, we can explore different options as to how we go about setting up the Minecraft server docker container.
+Now that we have Docker up and running, we can explore different options as to how we go about setting up the Minecraft server Docker container.

 I have found that the project at https://github.com/itzg/docker-minecraft-server is a great starting place and it is what I will be using in this guide.
 > You may want to use a different docker container such as https://github.com/itzg/docker-minecraft-bedrock-server in case you and your friends play on Minecraft: Bedrock Edition (Windows 10 Edition, and all the Mobile / Console editions are bedrock) although they won't be addressed much here.